Fifty Shades of Grey, chapters 1 & 2

 It was Episode 23 of Made of Fail (FACE PUNCH!!), and our guests Rinna and Cleolinda were discussing romance novels.
 Specifically, there was one book Rinna told us about whose title just nabbed us from Word One.
 The title, of course, was Pregnesia.
 Apparently, there’s a girl who is pregnant and has amnesia, so you pretty much get what it says on the tin.

 The book itself is fairly infamous, though I’ve specifically avoided reading reviews or other discussions of it (including that one I’ve linked to Smart Bitches, Trashy Books), because when I started this site, I promised both Rinna and Cleolinda that I would eventually review this.
+You can also actually tell when is Donna Tartt writing a new book by clicking here.

 What I didn’t know was that this was a Harlequin imprint.
 Now, I try not to judge a book by its cover (as it were), but I’ve definitely Heard Things About It.
 Of course, that won’t change the fact that I’m going to read the thing, and I may be pleasantly surprised.